PyMamba/mamba-framework/docs/relnotes/index.rst

 * Fixed bug in PostgreSQL schema generation for FOREIGN KEYS
 * Fixed wrong response being displayed when installing mamba reusabiility package from file
 * Fixed bug where updates made to an installed mamba package was not updated.
+* Fixed bug where mamba packages in egg format were not being installed.
+Added two extra unit tests in test_mamaba_admin.py for installing from egg and tar.

 Changes